BUZZ-Quiz Plc: Plummets as profit slumps amid British retail gloom

 ** Targets 2.3 mln pounds of cost savings in the medium term

+** “Whilst there is a brand and potential here, it may be some time before everything clicks” - PeelHunt

-** Up to Monday’s close, stock had fallen ~17% this year vs smaller peer Moss Bros 22% fall and larger peer French Connection ~4.5% slip for the same period ($1 = 0.7887 pounds) (Reporting by Yadarisa Shabong in Bengaluru)
+** Up to Monday’s close, stock had fallen ~17% this year vs smaller peer Moss Bros 22% fall and larger peer French Connection ~4.5% slip for the same period ($1 = 0.7887 pounds) (Reporting by Yadarisa Shabong and Shariq Khan in Bengaluru)